uherting/RaspbianPrep4Inst/README.md

   Please pay attention to the fact that the process of resizing the file system cannot be reversed.

-* Is the Raspberry Pi connected to the Router via WiFI_ In case you want to edit the file Templates/wpa_supplicant.conf to suit your needs (country, SSID and PSK).
+* Is the Raspberry Pi connected to the Router via WiFI?
+In case you want to create the file Templates/wpa_supplicant.conf using the template Templates/wpa_supplicant.conf_example to suit your needs (country, SSID and PSK).

 The files described above are created in the boot partition of the image by